dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/Multicast.md

 }
 ```

-When a client disconnects, the _Dispose_ method will be invoked to give you the chance to process the disconnection, but the instance will only be disposed after the last client disconnects.
+When a client disconnects, the _Dispose(bool disposing)_ method will be invoked to give you the chance to process the disconnection.
+The instance is actually disposed only after the last client disconnects, in which case the _disposing_ argument is set to true.
-> If you override the _Dispose_ method, you must call the base method to keep the client reference count accurate.

 #### Partitioned Instances